Figurations and social change – Thinking with Elias no.2

 “…a question of the consequences flowing from the intermeshing of the actions of numerous people, the structural properties of which have already been illustrated by means of gaming models.
 As the moves of thousands of interdependent players intertwine, no single player nor group of players acting alone can determine the course of the game, no matter how powerful they may be.” (p.147)

-6 In exploring the processes of long-term change, sociology should focus its analysis on sequences of action and how it was that these came about.
+6 In exploring the processes of long-term change, sociology needs to focus its analysis on sequences of action and how it was that these came about.
 Elias comments that the purpose of sociological analysis of sequences of past events is to diagnose and explain, but that in practice addressing this is more complex, because from the viewpoint of an earlier figuration, a later one which develops is in most if not all cases only one of several possibilities for what change eventuated.
 One result is that terms like cause and effect are inappropriate because over-simplistic.

 7 Figurations, then, are core to society and how it is organised, and their study is the basis of the relative autonomy of sociology as an academic discipline.
 The figuration is the combined structure-and-process of the organisation of interdependencies of people in webs of connections over time, and Elias points out that,